RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/05_Foreach.en.md

 Specifies the maximum number of directories to keep for each index.
 If unspecified, all directories are saved.

+For details, see [Foreach Component Run-time Behavior](#foreach-component-run-time-behavior) below.

 ### Foreach Component Run-time Behavior
 The Foreach component behaves like the For component,